tool3/chartscii/docs/README.md

 ## options

 ### label (string)
-  a label for the chart. display in color if `color: true`.
+  a label for the chart. display in color if `color: true`

 ### width (number)
-  the width of the chart, scales values accordingly. default: `100`
+  the width of the chart, scales values accordingly
+  default: `100`

 ### sort (boolean)
+  sort data
-  sort data. default: `false`
+  default: `false`

 ### reverse (boolean)
-  reverse chart values order. default: `false`
+  reverse chart values order
+  default: `false`

 ### char (string)
-  ascii char for bars. default: `█`
+  ascii char for bars
+  default: `█`

 ### color (string)
   color bars in chart and label if provided.
   can be one of:
   - green
   - red